LNodesL/EspanaKrypt/source/readme.md

 Changes made:

-- addition of skCrypter for compile time string encryption & runtime decryption
 - an easier method to convert the original PE to bytes for inclusion in the crypter (BTCH)
+- documentation for normal usage & devs

 If you are interested in the original code, visit Ricky5panish Github below.
 Note: I have no affiliation with this user.